 Travel Gear for the Traveling Moms

-Universal Travel Needs
+Universal Needs of travel gear

 These include basic health and beauty products and fundamental clothing like underwear, shoes, and sleeping clothes.
 Each person needs a toothbrush, toothpaste, floss, shampoo, soap, and all the gear for fixing hairbrushes, combs, curling irons, rollers, mousse, spray, and gel.
 And don’t forget the gender-specific stuff; ribbons and scrunchies for the girls and shaving gear for dad and/or the older boys.
 Remember feminine hygiene items for those who need them.